-You might be described as having a 'personality disorder' if your personality traits cause regular, long-term problems in the way you cope with life, interact with other people and respond emotionally.
+You might be described as having a 'personality disorder' if your personality traits cause regular, long-term problems in the way you cope with life.
+It may also impact on how you interact with other people and respond emotionally.
 There is varied opinion around borderline personality disorder (BPD) though, as well as misunderstanding, stigma and discrimination – even among professionals.
 This can make it harder for people to get the support they might need.

 What is borderline personality disorder?

 "I hate having BPD, but it was a relief to eventually discover that it's the reason for such a bizarre and incapacitating range of symptoms.”
 (Anonymous) My BDP diagnosis and my friends reaction

 Borderline personality disorder (BPD) is one of the most widely recognised personality disorders, though it is still thought to affect less than one per cent of the population.